-Specific management strategies are used for each of the risk categories.
-The management of these risks is also supported by a strong risk management culture across the organization.
-This culture can be defined as the behaviours adopted by Company employees, who observe and apply the principles of the enterprise risk management framework to their job and their day-to-day activities.
+Although the steps in the process are common to all risk categories, each category requires a tailored strategy for risk identification, assessment and management that is adapted and relevant to its specificities.
+In addition, the management of these risks is supported by a strong risk management culture across the organization.
+This culture can be defined as the behaviours adopted by Company employees, who observe and apply the principles of the integrated risk management framework to their job and their day-to-day activities.
 These behaviours are also governed by respect for ethics and transparency in decision-making.
 This culture and these behaviours make up the solid common foundation for the Company's risk management activities.
+IA Financial Corporation has developed a risk taxonomy that includes the following risk categories.